jundalisay/superblist/content/en/research/kepler/harmony/book-3/chapter-02b..md

 ---
-heading: Chapter 2
+heading: Chapter 2b
-title: "Corollaries"
+title: "The 7 Harmonic Divisions of a single string"
 description: "My Mysterium Cosmographicum explained the order of the 5 solids in the world"
 image: /covers/harmony.jpg
 weight: 14